rihavior/Bank_API_REST/README.md

     · Third party modify balance.
 Requires a transaction as body.

-All Users starts with the password "1234".
+All Users start with the password "1234", at this point, there is a missing request to update it.
 Swagger-UI dependency implemented.
 You can use a user-friendly interface to play a bit with the app throw the next link.